Baseball Pilgrimages

 Originally, the Goodyear complex was to host only the Indians, but on April 7, 2008 it was announced that the Reds would be joining them, albeit one year later in 2010.
 Baseball’s oldest franchise will leave Sarasota to train outside of the Sunshine State for the first time since they held spring training in Bloomington, IN during World War II.
 The Reds decided to leave Ed Smith Stadium, their home of a dozen seasons, after Sarasota was unable to fully fund the renovations the team was seeking.

-The Recreational Sports Complex will take up 100 acres south of the ballpark and have a half dozen practice fields for each team.
-The Indians portion of the complex has already been finished.
-The team began moving in on August 11, ten days after the city notified them that their development complex and clubhouse was substantially complete and ready for occupancy.
+With the Indians the first team to commit to Goodyear, their portion of the complex was finished first and they began moving in on August 11, 2008, ten days after the city notified them that their development complex and clubhouse was substantially complete and ready for occupancy.
 The Reds’ facilities are scheduled to be completed in November 2009.

 Goodyear’s vision extends far beyond baseball.
 Their master plan calls for a ballpark village, with the ballpark serving as the anchor for mixed-use development.
 “Its ground-level concourse is being planned to ensure cohesive integration with surrounding restaurants, offices and a hotel/conference center,” is how the city words it.

 The city also assumed responsibility for finishing infrastructure construction after the two entities it hired - Civica Development and MPK/Wood Family Enterprises – became embroiled in a legal dispute after the Wood family filed for Chapter 11 bankruptcy.
-The Woods farmed the land the ballpark is being built on until they sold it to the city and partnered with Civica to develop the retail and office space around it.
-Goodyear terminated their agreement with both on August 15 in order to ensure the main stadium and offsite infrastructure would be completed on time.
+The Woods farmed the land the ballpark was built on until they sold it to the city and partnered with Civica to develop the retail and office space around it.
+Goodyear terminated their agreement with both on August 15, 2008 in order to ensure the main stadium and offsite infrastructure would be completed on time, which it was.

 That financing will come largely from public improvement corporation bonds, which will cost the city about $1.5 million in payments each year.
 The debt service will be paid primarily from Goodyear’s revolving fund budget, and could be supplemented with a proposed 1 percent increase to the hotel bed tax.